Billy Morgan (Gaelic footballer): Biography

 Billy Morgan was born in Douglas on the south side of Cork city in 1945.
 He was born into a household that, ironically, had a strong hurling tradition.
-Both his parents were from Galway and, from an early age, Morgan's dream was to play hurling for Cork.
+Both his parents were from County Galway and, from an early age, Morgan's dream was to play hurling for Cork.
 Over time, however, he became interested in Gaelic football.
 Morgan was educated at the Coláiste Chríost Rí school and later attended University College Cork.
 Here Morgan made a name for himself as a goalkeeper and became a key member of the university's football team.
 In 1966 he won a Sigerson Cup winners' medal as UCC defeated University College Galway (UCG) in the inter-varsities tournament.
 A second consecutive defeat of UCG in 1967 gave Morgan a second Sigerson Cup title.

 Morgan later worked as a secondary school teacher, before travelling to New York University in the early 1980s to complete a master's degree in physical education.
 He also ran a pub in the centre of Cork city for a period and he currently works as a financial adviser with his son Brian Morgan and with his nephew William Morgan.
 Both of these younger Morgan's have followed in Billy's football footsteps and have had successes with Nemo Rangers.
 Morgan's second son, Alan Morgan, also plays football with the club and regularly comes off the bench.

 According to Colm O'Rourke in his Sunday Independent column of 15 November 2020, Morgan had recently been seriously ill after contracting COVID-19.